sleepingkingstudios/rspec-sleeping_king_studios/DEVELOPMENT.md

   - Use matcher class name instead of macro names?
   - Clarify documentation of parameters - YARD-like?
 - Integration specs for shared example groups
-  - Run in external process, parse output for expected values (similar to Aruba)
+  - Run in external process, parse output for expected values (use Aruba?)
   - Allows testing of failing example groups
 - Pare down Cucumber features for matchers - repurpose as documentation/examples only.
   - Break down into smaller (bite-sized?) individual examples.
 - RuboCop - use RSpec rule file as starting point?
+- frozen_string_literals pragma?

 ## Icebox

-- Chainable examples: |

-  it 'should do something' do
-    # Always run.
-  end.
-    then 'should do something else' do
-      # Only runs if first example passes.
-    end.
-    then 'should do a third thing' do
-      # Only runs if first and second examples pass.
-    end

 - Implement Matchers::define_negated_matcher.
-- Implement RespondTo#with_optional_keywords.
 - Implement negated compound matchers, e.g. expect().to match().and_not other_match()
   - Alias as "but_not"?
 - Implement benchmarking specs: